openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

 The German company rh-tec offers free IPv6 internet connections for people that already
         have T-DSL.
 Configuring such a connection on openSUSE 11.3 is not as straight forward as with IPv4.
-Itâ€™s not hard either if you know where to put the settings though.
+It’s not hard either if you know where to put the settings though.

   1. start the yast2 DSL module

   2. follow the instructions of the wizard to set up a new PPPoE device.
 Enter your user name and password at the provider screen.

-  3. At the â€œConnection Parametersâ€ screen uncheck â€œAutomatically Retrieve DNSâ€.
-Enter an arbitrary IPv4 address as first DNS server (yast doesnâ€™t accept IPv6 there yet, bug 665516).
+  3. At the “Connection Parameters” screen uncheck “Automatically Retrieve DNS”.
+Enter an arbitrary IPv4 address as first DNS server (yast doesn’t accept IPv6 there yet, bug 665516).

   4. finish the wizard and leave yast